 Chemsex use and addiction can be beaten.
 The recovery process can make you stronger.
 I would be honoured to try help you along this journey.

-Currently I am supporting clients with a range of psychosexual issues including erectile difficulties, premature ejaculation, delayed ejaculation, compulsive sexual behaviours, shame, loss of regular erectile function due to medical procedures and disabilities, painful sex, low sexual desire, and kink.
-I also support women with vaginismus, anorgasmia and dyspareunia.
+Currently I am supporting clients with a range of psychosexual issues including erectile difficulties, premature and delayed ejaculation, compulsive sexual behaviours, shame, loss of erectile function due to medical procedures and disabilities, painful sex, low sexual desire and kink.

 I understand the complexity of chem use, including some of the legacy issues that can arise post recovery.
 With the right support, understanding and with the skills being developed at organisations like Controlling Chemsex we can work together to help you get the life you want.